MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 If you need help with MyChart, call us at 1-844-442-4278

 Prostate cancer is one of the most common and deadly cancers for American men.
-To better assist men at risk for the disease, we created the University of Chicago Medicine High-Risk and Advanced Prostate Cancer Clinic.
+To better assist men at risk for the disease, we created the University of Chicago Medicine High-Risk and Advanced Prostate Cancer Clinic (UCHAP).
 The program provides a comprehensive genetic evaluation and multifaceted screening plan for men with an increased prostate cancer risk.
 If you’ve been recently diagnosed with aggressive forms of prostate cancer, our team also offers novel treatment strategies as well as access to leading-edge clinical trials.

 Prostate cancer risk factors: